antonbashir/dart-iouring-transport/README.md

 # Limitations

 - Linux only
-- Linux kernel with support of IO_URING MSG type
 - Not production tested, current version is coded and tested by function unit tests, bugs are possible

 # Further work